 The irony was that the torturers wanted him lucid to feel every bit of the pain so they didn’t harm his head.

-Xiao Liu didn’t want to use any pressure so he used up many clothes gently drying his hair.
+Xiao Liu didn’t want to use any pressure so he used up many cloths gently drying his hair.
 He worried the hair brush would hurt him so he used his fingers like a thick soft hair brush to detangle the strands.
 After arranging his hair, he had Chuan Zi get a clean pillow before laying his head on the pillow.

 The sun was already rising when Xiao Liu stepped outside that room.
 He washed his face with cold water and ate his breakfast while ordering Ma Zi “Don’t worry about the clinic for the next few days just take care of him.
 Don’t give him biscuits, just boil meat and vegetables mashed up to feed him.
 Make sure to cool it down first.”
 Xiao Liu finished his good and picked up his basket of medical supplies and went to the clinic.